 I’ve spent a lot of time trying to understand cycling.
 Over many years I’ve watched, listened, read, ridden and experimented.
 I think about things from a power perspective, a speed perspective, a comfort perspective, an endurance perspective, a handling perspective, a physiological perspective, a psychological perspective, a mechanical perspective, a biomechanical perspective, an aesthetic perspective, an economic perspective, a design perspective, a practical perspective, a health perspective, a tactical perspective… and if I think of anything else I think from that perspective too.

 When it comes to bike fitting I’ve developed pretty strong ideas about what constitutes a good set up: being able to sit comfortably on the saddle without stress or discomfort, while pushing the pedals in the direction that they’re going to go anyway (they only follow their own circular path) using the strongest muscles (for maximum power with minimum waste), while being both aerodynamic and in full control.
 The setup that we each need as individuals to achieve this is obviously dependent on our size, shape and flexibility, so it is as unique as we are.
 Of course we’ve very adaptable, but we adapt to survive, to cope.
-We might subsequently evolve to optimise and thrive, but evolution takes rather longer – certainly longer than the average cycling career!
+We might subsequently evolve to optimise and thrive, but evolution takes rather longer than adaptation – certainly longer than the average cycling career!

 Cyclists have known this for quite a long time.
 Indeed when I started cycling it was normal for serious cyclists to have their frames made to their specific measurements.
 In those days people went for their bike fitting not just before they bought their bike, but before it was even built.
 Modern carbon fibre frames are moulded and don’t allow this type of customisation.
 The first moulded carbon frames were fitted with highly adjustable stems and seat posts to allow riders who were used to custom-built frames to adjust them to their individual requirements.